home-assistant/developers.home-assistant/docs/core/integration-quality-scale/rules/test-before-setup.md

 ```

 :::info
-Please note that this may also be implemented implicitly when using a data update coordinator via `await coordinator.async_config_entry_first_refresh()`
+Please note that this may also be implemented implicitly when using a data update coordinator via `await coordinator.async_config_entry_first_refresh()`.
 :::

 ## Additional resources